-Dust, dander (dandruff and pet dander, yuk) can build up really easily in a hard to clean, cluttered home.
+Dust and dander (dandruff and pet dander, yuk) can build up really easily in a hard-to-clean, cluttered home.

 So get rid of excess clutter and notice what an improvement it makes to anyone in your family who suffers from allergies like dust allergy, hay fever, asthma or eczema.